 Heno and Rey is a casual tapas bar, but the flagship restaurant is the Ascua Spanish Grill.
 Its open kitchen and wood fired grill let you watch as the specialities – steak and seafood – are being prepared.
 Seared scallops, charred sweet corn and buttermilk fried cauliflower are all excellent, but unfortunately my steak comes well-done rather than the medium rare I've requested.
 Ascua also serves the hotel breakfast buffet, featuring smoked, flame-grilled bacon and mushrooms, which is excellent.
 See ascua.com.au

-Rottnest Island is a must do for visitors to Perth, but the two-hour ferry journey (which can get rough) can be off-putting for some.
+Rottnest Island is a must do for visitors to Perth, but the 90-minute ferry journey (which can get rough) from the city can be off-putting for some.
 Fortunately, there's now a fast alternative way to get there via seaplane, which departs from South Perth and takes just 15 minutes.

 Once there, you can explore the beautiful beaches, coves and bays, taking the bus or renting a bicycle to get around.
 Getting a selfie with the ultra-cute quokkas has become a right of passage for visitors, but the small marsupials can prove hard to capture since they show little interest in tourists (though they also show no fear of them).
 From $395 per person.
 See swanriverseaplanes.com.au

 The Intercontinental brings a level of luxury to Perth's city centre that aims for stylishness over opulence and it achieves its aims well.

 Rooms at the Intercontinental Perth start from from $234 a night.
 See https://www.perth.intercontinental.com